St Agnes, Cornwall: Government and politics

 The St Agnes Parish wards include Blackwater, Mithian, Mount Hawke, St Agnes, and Porthtowan.
 Council members make decisions on parish business through the Environment, Planning, Property & Devolved Services, and Human Resources committees and via Full Council meetings in accordance with established policies and procedures.
 Parish Council staff run the Parish Council on behalf of Councillors and the community.

 Since 1 July 1837 St Agnes has been continuously registered in the Truro Registration district.
 In 1974, local districts were created to manage local government as the result of the Local Government Act 1972.
 Under The District of Carrick (Electoral Changes) Order 2002, Carrick District, which had managed the parish of St Agnes and other wards, would be dissolved and St Agnes would manage its own local government with three parish councillors.
 Since June 2009 it has been part of the St. Agnes and Perranporth Community Network of the Cornwall Council.

 Transport

 There is bus service within Cornwall by a number of operators.
 The major operator in the Cornwall area is Kernow.
 Service runs through the village of St Agnes and other towns.
-Rail service is offered out of Newquay railway station, Redruth railway station, Truro railway station and other western Cornwall municipalities, which is connected with bus service through the Ride Cornwall and Plusbus programs.
+Rail service is offered out of Newquay railway station, Redruth railway station, Truro railway station and other western Cornwall municipalities, which is connected with bus service through the Ride Cornwall and Plusbus programmes.

 Ferry service is available to the Isles of Scilly from Penzance; Padstow to Rock; and other locations.
 Air travel is available through Newquay Airport.